Federicokalik/Bitrate-increase-Redmi-K20-Pro-Mi-9T-Pro/README.md

 # Xiami Mi 9T/Pro - Redmi K20/Pro Audio Bitrate Increase

 # What does this module do?
-This is a simple mod that brings improvements to the microphone of our devices during video recordings with stock camera, increasing the audio bitrate up to 320kb/s.
+This is a simple mod that brings improvements on our devices during video recordings with stock camera, increasing the audio bitrate up to 320kb/s, convert to dual channel & increase the video bitrate up to 60mb/s.

 # Why use this module?

-Because this mod, more information is brought into the audio, with a consequent increase in quality
+Because with this mod, more information is brought into the audio & video, with a consequent increase in quality.

 # What Roms is it compatible with?

-Only MIUI 10 (PIE)
+MIUI 10 (PIE & 10) & AOSP PIE BASED ROMS

 # Who did this?